Code, Laws, and Legal Help

 Federal Codes and Laws

-The United States code, budget, hearings and many other government collections may be accessed through FDsys, the U.S. Government’s Federal Digital System for authenticated government information.
+The United States code, budget, hearings and many other government collections may be accessed through govinfo, the U.S. Government’s Federal Digital System for authenticated government information.

-This link will take you to FDsys.
-On the right side of the page is a list of featured collections.
-Click on United States Code.
 The United States Code is published every six years with supplements published annually.
-Currently codes from 1994, 2000, and 2006 and the intervening annual supplements are available electronically.
-Please note that title 34, the Navy, is not included within the codes because it was repealed.
+Currently, codes from 1994, 2000, 2006, and 2012 and the intervening annual supplements are available online.
+Note that title 34, the Navy, is not included within the codes because it was repealed.

 - Click on the plus sign next to the title to view all the chapters contained within the code.